 - He compares the singularity to religion, based on his mistaken belief that the singularity is somehow the same as the idea of transfer of human consciousness.

-- He claims that people will shun technology, yet we see huge demand for data science in business software.
+- He claims that people will shun AI technology, yet we see huge demand for data science in business software.
 The AI behind intelligent search, which is driving enhanced productivity in many white collar industries, making it enormously attractive to businesses that need to remain competitive, is exactly what is proposed to be likely to lead to an AI singularity.

-- He states that we don’t have the knowledge to alter the human genome, yet we are seeing that happen already.
+- He states that we don’t have enough knowledge to alter the human genome, yet we are seeing that happen already.
 Machines will begin to outpace humans in intelligence even if there is no AI singularity.
 Even if they remain mere tools, we will use them to understand far more about the genome than we currently do.
 Like nuclear science, what has been learned can’t be unlearned, and the idea that knowledge of the genome and how to modify it won’t be used seems extremely naive to me.
 I agree with Dave that we don’t have the wisdom, but that never stopped us in the past.

 In summary, Dave argues that we need to put the brakes on.
-Who is this “we”, Dave?
+But who is this “we”, Dave?
 Individuals make advances, and knowing the outcomes enabled by any given advance is impossible.
 Are you saying we should stop trying to improve things?
 Who is going to stop us?
 You are starting to sound a lot like one of the priests of the Temples of Syrinx in Ayn Rand’s communist dystopian future.